ManuGithubSteam/LinJarK/INSTALL.md

 Then extract it in your Home folder.
 The scripts will be automatically installed into the right folder.

 Open up Simon and click on "Manage Scenarios" -> "Open" -> "Import from file" then import the .scenario file from your HOME folder.

+Check if there is a READEME file in your HOME folder and read it :-)

 Enjoy :-)